av-pavlov/vscode-docs/docs/languages/cpp.md

 ### Search for Symbols

 You can search for symbols in the current file or workspace to navigate your code more quickly.
+By default, system headers are not searched.
+To change this setting, go to **File** > **Preferences** > **Settings** and change the `C_Cpp.workspaceSymbols` value from "Just My Code" to "All".

 To search for a symbol in the current file, press `kb(workbench.action.gotoSymbol)`, then enter the name of the symbol you're looking for.
 A list of potential matches will appear and be filtered as you type.
 Choose from the list of matches to navigate to its location.